fluidex/fluidex.github.io/content/pages/about/index.en.md

 ## Footnote

 [1]: We would like to save the effort of discussing chain re-organization for now.
-Becaue that's what Layer1 should consider and handle.
+Becaue that's what layer 1 should consider and handle.